-- Plus hosting ($6.95/month, normally $12.49/month): You get 10 eb sites with 150 GB of space.
+- Plus hosting ($6.95/month, normally $12.49/month): You get 10 websites with 150 GB of space.
 Each account includes one included domain, 20 parked domains, and 50 subdomains.
 Accounts get 100 e-mail accounts, with 500 MB per account.
-THese plans also include $150 in marketing offers, $24 per year in extras, and one SpamExperts account.
+These plans also include $150 in marketing offers, $24 per year in extras, and one SpamExperts account.

 How is HostMonster’s VPS hosting?